Students rally at the Iowa Capitol days after Perry school shooting

 Grassley identified security in schools and mental health as important factors.
 He also argued that safety at schools means “ridding our classrooms and school libraries of inappropriate material,” referring to a law a judge has put on hold that would remove books with “sex acts” from school libraries.

-Before gaveling in, Iowa Republicans celebrated that policy and others that they passed last year with majority control of the House, Senate and governor’s mansion, including creating publicly funded educational savings accounts to help families pay for private K through 12 schools and cutting property taxes.
+Before gaveling in, Iowa Republicans celebrated that policy and others that they passed last year with majority control of the House, Senate and governor’s mansion, including creating publicly funded educational savings accounts to help families pay for private K-12 schools and cutting property taxes.

 In July, Iowa lawmakers during a special session passed a ban on abortion after about six weeks of pregnancy, which is on hold as it is reviewed by the state Supreme Court.